So don’t be too downhearted. With the right information and advice your appeal stands a good chance of being successful.

 However, sometimes an appeal is the only way forward.
-And if it’s a Householder Appeal you must submit it within just 12 weeks of your application being refused.
+If it’s a Householder Appeal you must submit it within just 12 weeks of your application being refused.

 Planning Appeal – Is It Worth It?

 Yes it is.
 The stats show that about one-third of Planning Appeals are successful!

 In the year 2017/18 for example, 11.696 planning appeals were made and 4093 were accepted.

-How Can I Maximise the Chances of My Planning Appeal Being Successful?
+How Can I Maximise the Chances of Success?

 There are three common ways in which Planning Application refusals can be questioned: